markstringer-dti/markstringer-dti.github.io/README.md

 ## Update History
+OMG this is embarrasing - a *year* later - my current task is to look at the chapters in order

 Update 18th December 2021 - "First post after another break."

 Update 13th November 2021 - "First post after a break"